codepitbull/codepitbull.github.io/about.md

 layout: about
 ---

-Grew up as C64-nerd, got into Basic, C and Assembly.
+Grew up as a C64-nerd, got into Basic, C and Assembly.
 Found the JVM and fell in love.
 Since then been constantly wandering through the world of IT, always focusing on highly available distributed systems.
-Memebr of the Vert.x-team as maintainer and I am responsible for the Scala-stack.
+Member of the Vert.x-team as maintainer and I am responsible for the Scala-stack.
 That’s where most of my non-working-coding-time goes.